 Lessons run 3.5 to four hours.
 Rates: $580 Mon-Th and $678 Friday to Sunday.
 Add a crew member for $100/session.
 Up to 2 passengers can join you on ASA 103D, the all-day lesson, at no extra charge.

 We teach and coach until you feel confident and we judge that you are competent to perform the skills on your own and that you have developed the “forehandedness” to think ahead of the boat.
 We are not here to simply”sign you off” because you saw certain things or did them once.
 We work on the skills until you are both competent and confident.

 Our advanced courses take longer and cover more of the ocean than most other schools.
-ASA 104 Bareboat training is a minimum of three days with us, ASA 106 Advanced Coastal Cruising is five.
+ASA 104 Bareboat training is a minimum of three days with us, ASA 106 Advanced Coastal Cruising is four or five days.

 Beginners get a lesson devoted to docking, each person getting five or six shots at it the first day and two or three on each subsequent lesson.